Felitendo/FeloTools-Addon/README.md

 <p align="center">An important Quality of Life Addon for LabyMod 4! <img src="https://em-content.zobj.net/thumbs/160/twitter/322/fire_1f525.png" width="15" alt="Fire emoji"></p>

 <h3>🤖 How it works</h3>
-FeloTools is an addon developed for LabyMod that adds several features and utilities.
+FeloTools is an Addon developed for LabyMod that adds several useful features and utilities.
 <br>You can Install it via the <a href="https://felo.gg/felotools/installer.bat/">Installer</a> wich automatically downloads and installes the Addon.